 Trouble in Paradise: Prelude to Jonestown

-In 1974, a small group of Jones’ followers had gone to Guyana to establish an agricultural cooperative on a tract of jungle in the tiny nation of Guyana.
+In 1974, a small group of Jones’ followers went to Guyana to establish an agricultural cooperative on a tract of jungle in the tiny nation of Guyana.
 (Guyana, which gained its independence from Great Britain in 1966, is the only country in South America with English as its official language.)
-In 1977, Jones and more than 1,000 Temple members moved to Guyana.
+In 1977, Jones and more than 1,000 Temple members joined them and moved to Guyana.
 However, Jonestown did not turn out to be the paradise their leader had promised.

 Leo Ryan, a U.S. representative from California, heard from some of his constituents that their family members were people being held against their will at Jonestown and decided to go there to investigate.
 Ryan arrived in Guyana in November 1978, with a delegation that included news reporters and photographers, along with concerned relatives of some of the Peoples Temple members.